adaptive-ml/adpt/README.md

 adpt recipes --usecase my-usecase
 ```

-However to avoid specifying this every time, the `DEFAULT_USECASE` environment
+However to avoid specifying this every time, the `DEFAULT_USE_CASE` environment
-variable or the `default_usecase` configuration file option.:
+variable or the `default_use_case` configuration file option.:

 ### Setting API Key

 Store your API key in the system keyring: